A pdf version of this policy can be found here.

-The phrase 'library and information professionals' refers to those members of the profession who have completed an entry-level qualification in library and information management at either Associate or Library Technician level.
+The phrase 'library and information professional' refers to those members of the profession who have completed an entry-level qualification in library and information management at either Associate or Library Technician level.

 To ensure the high standard of personnel engaged in information provision and foster their professional interests and aspirations.

-Library and information professionals have a responsibility to commit to professional development and career-long learning.
-Similarly, their employers and the Australian Library and Information Association have a responsibility to provide opportunities which enable library and information professionals to maintain excellent service delivery.
+Library and information professionals have a personal responsibility to commit to professional development and career-long learning.
+Similarly, their employers and the Australian Library and Information Association (ALIA) have a responsibility to provide opportunities which enable library and information professionals to expand their knowledge and skills.

-Professional development demonstrates the individual practitioner's personal commitment of time and effort to ensure excellence in performance throughout his or her career.
-The dynamic and changing library and information environment demands that library and information professionals maintain and continue to develop their knowledge and skills so that they can anticipate and serve the information needs of society and their individual clients.
+The dynamic and changing library and information environment demands that library and information professionals continue to develop and broaden their knowledge and skills so that they can anticipate and respond to the needs of clients, organisations and society.

-Professional development includes many learning experiences - within and outside the workplace - which aim to increase knowledge, develop library and information skills and attributes and broaden the range of vocational competencies.
-Learning activities may relate to an extension of general or specialist areas of library and information management education, development of the body of knowledge underlying professional practice, development of the reflective practitioner, development of research expertise, or studies from another discipline which lead to personal and professional development.
+Professional development may relate to an extension of general or specialist areas of library and information management, development of knowledge that underlies professional practice, growth of the reflective practitioner, enhance research expertise, or studies from another discipline which lead to personal and professional learning.

 The Association's commitment to its members achieving their career goals is demonstrated by:

-- organising partnerships with other professional and training organisations to make available learning activities and opportunities in library and information management and other disciplinary studies;
+- organising partnerships with other professional and training organisations to make available learning opportunities in library and information management and other disciplinary studies;

-- facilitating forums where knowledge can be created, shared and disseminated to enable members to better understand the dynamic environment in which they, as library and information professionals, and their clients operate.
+- facilitating forums including online where knowledge can be created, shared and disseminated to enable members to better understand the dynamic environment in which they, as library and information professionals, and their clients operate.